Why aren't All Doctors Restoring Hormones to Optimal Levels and/or Effects?

 must not be a problem in general, and perhaps are better for us!

-4. Adherence to an outdated disease-model of endocrinology instead of a functional model.
-Docs think that the endocrine
+4. Adherence to an outdated glandular disease-model of endocrinology instead of a functional model.
+Docs think that the

-system functions perfectly unless it's damaged by trauma or disease.
-In fact, nothing functions perfectly, especially as we age and
+endocrine system functions perfectly unless it's damaged by trauma or disease.
+In fact, nothing functions perfectly, especially as

-are subject to malnutrition, toxins, illness, and stress.
-Most persons with symptomatic hormone deficiencies have no
+we age and are subject to malnutrition, toxins, illness, and stress.
+Most persons with symptomatic hormone deficiencies

-identifiable disease.
-Usually the cause is partial dysfunction of the hypothalamic-pituitary system (insufficient, not zero
+have no identifiable disease.
+Usually the cause is partial dysfunction of the hypothalamic-pituitary system (insufficient,

-5. Failure to grasp the difference between bioidentical hormone replacement and the use of alien hormone-like drugs that
+5. Failure to grasp the difference between bioidentical human hormone replacement and the use of alien hormone-like

-have created so many problems (anabolic steroids, cortisol-like "steroids", and the "estrogens" and progestins/progestagens like
+drugs that have created so many problems (anabolic steroids, cortisol-like "steroids", and "estrogens" and

 6. Thinking of hormones as drugs, with "side effects".
 Hormones are not drugs; they are original parts in a very delicate